Reserve power: New Zealand

 New Zealand's early governors, the predecessors of today's governors-general, exercised considerable power, with exclusive authority over some matters such as foreign and Māori affairs.
 They also had a real choice in selecting premiers – parliaments of the period being composed of independent members who formed loose and shifting factions – and were not always obliged to act on the advice of their ministers.
 As New Zealand's political system matured, the Colonial Office increasingly instructed the governors to follow the advice of local ministers, and the powers of the office have continually shrunk.
 Important remnants of these early powers remain.
 The governor-general has a number of reserve powers, which may be used on behalf of King Charles III.
 Sir Kenneth Keith describes the use of these powers as based on the principle that "The Queen reigns, but the government rules, so long as it has the support of the House of Representatives".

 The most visible reserve powers are the power to appoint a prime minister and the related power to accept a prime minister's resignation.
-This power is exercised every time a general election results in a change of government, most recently in 2017.
-It may also be exercised if a prime minister loses the confidence of Parliament and resigns instead of advising a dissolution of Parliament; the last such occasion was in 1912.
-Finally, it may happen if a Prime Minister is manoeuvred out of their position by their own party, retires or resigns for personal reasons, or dies in office.
-Though the power of appointment is listed among the reserve powers, in fact the governor-general abides by strict conventions, and has always appointed the leader of the dominant party in the House of Representatives.
+This power is exercised every time a general election results in a change of government, most recently in 2023.
+It may also be exercised if a prime minister loses the confidence of Parliament and resigns instead of advising a dissolution of Parliament; the last such occasion was in 1911.
+Finally, it may happen if a Prime Minister is maneuvered out of their position by their own party, retires or resigns for personal reasons, or dies in office.
+Though the power of appointment is listed among the reserve powers, in fact the governor-general abides by strict conventions, and has always appointed the leader of the dominant faction in the House of Representatives.
 The governor-general retains the theoretical power to appoint as prime minister a member of the House of Representatives who clearly does not have the support of a majority of MPs, but no governor-general has sought to use this power since New Zealand gained responsible government, though some cabinets in the 19th century proved extremely short-lived.
 In earlier times, if a prime minister died, became incapacitated, or resigned unexpectedly, a governor-general might be able to choose a temporary prime minister from among several senior ministers, while the governing party decided on a new leader who would then be duly appointed prime minister.
 Today, however, the practice of appointing – on prime-ministerial advice – a permanent deputy prime minister, who becomes acting prime minister when needed, has largely removed even this discretion from the governor-general.